stitchdata/docs/_developer-content/connect/guides/api/configure-oauth-for-a-source.md

   - content: |
       {% include misc/data-files.html %}

-      {{ page.summary }} Configuring OAuth yourself is required only if you want to use your own OAuth client credentials.
-Otherwise, Stitch will use its own credentials to perform the OAuth handshake.
+      Configuring OAuth yourself is required only if you want to use your own OAuth client credentials.
+Otherwise, Stitch will use its managed credentials to perform the OAuth handshake.

       Configuring OAuth allows you to completely white label the source setup process, ensuring your end users have a seamless experience.
 At a glance, the process will look like this: